 STEP 1: Start Right

 First, start big and plant right.
-For best success, purchase starts as larger vigorous plants in three to four-inch pots, rather than small, needy plugs or meager seed-grown specimens.
+For best success, purchase starts as larger vigorous plants in 3 to 4-inch pots, rather than small, needy plugs, or meager seed-grown specimens.
 This will provide you with more vigorous, prettier plants faster.

-Next, be particular about amendments or container medium.
+Next, be particular about amendments or container mix.
 If your planting beds need a boost, amend with Black Gold® Earthworm Castings or Garden Compost.
 Both will fortify soil and yield bigger, happier bedding plants.
 Containers should be filled with a light potting mix that is porous, yet moist enough to be easily irrigated.
 Black Gold® Natural and Organic Potting Soil Plus Fertilizer is a top notch choice.
-(Bagged mixes of lesser quality are heavily pre-wetted, harder to handle and offer less aeration.)
-Increase the water holding capacity of any medium by adding a three to one ratio of Just Coir.
+(Bagged mixes of lesser quality are heavily pre-wetted, harder to handle, and have less aeration.)
+You can also increase the water-holding capacity of any medium by adding a three to one ratio of Just Coir.

 Choosing the right fertilizer is essential.
 High phosphorus fertilizer specialized to promote blooming and rooting encourages faster root development for healthier plants and more flowers.
 Choose an OMRI Listed fertilizer approved for organic gardening.
-For best results, fertilize containers every five to six weeks.
+For best results, fertilize containers every 5 to 6 weeks.